 Our maternal-fetal medicine doctors provide a broad range of services, including:

-- Fetal diagnostic procedures.
-We offer tests to screen for birth defects or inherited conditions.
-These include amniocentesis, nuchal translucency screening, and chorionic villus sampling.
+- Fetal diagnostic procedures—We offer tests to screen for birth abnormalities or inherited conditions.
+These include amniocentesis, nuchal translucency screening and chorionic villus sampling.